moby/moby/docs/sources/reference/builder.md

 -   [Issue 783](https://github.com/dotcloud/docker/issues/783) is about
     file permissions problems that can occur when using the AUFS file system.
-You might notice it during an attempt to `rm`{.docutils .literal} a file, for example.
+You might notice it during an attempt to `rm` a file, for example.
 The issue describes a workaround.
 -   [Issue 2424](https://github.com/dotcloud/docker/issues/2424) Locale
     will not be set automatically.